SteveJustin1963/tec-DAT/README.md

 https://easyeda.com/editor#id=5436587669434d578bdf98f6c96d4d5b

-## Notes on encoding data
+## Theory on encoding data
-DAT is done by encoding digital data using analog signals.
 This can be done by changing the amplitude, frequency or phase of a periodic repeating wave.

 From www;
 For example one approach is known as ASK, amplitude shift keying and this approach involves having a way that either has a positive amplitude or an amplitude of zero to encode the bits 1 and 0.